russell-ryan-lab/ChIPseq_ATACseq_pipelines/data/references/sources.md

 ## blacklist

-Data for version 2 ENCODE blacklists were downloaded from the Boyle Lab at the University of Michigan (https://github.com/Boyle-Lab/Blacklist/tree/master/lists).
+Data for versions 2 and 1 of ENCODE blacklists were downloaded from the Boyle Lab at the University of Michigan (https://github.com/Boyle-Lab/Blacklist/tree/master/lists).

 ## chromsize